benahm/TestDataFactory/docs/EXAMPLES.md

   },false);
   ```

-##### Create and insert an sObject
+##### Create and insert a Contact

-By providing the *doInsert* set to true, all the sObjects will be automatically inserted
+By providing the *doInsert* set to true, the main and related sObjects will be automatically inserted
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact', new Map<String,Object>{
     'FirstName' => 'Doe',